step-security/harden-runner/README.md

 - **Anomaly Detection:** Once the baseline is created, any future outbound calls not in the baseline trigger a detection.
 - **Block Network Egress Traffic with Domain Allowlist:** Optionally use the automatically created baseline to control outbound network traffic by specifying allowed domains, preventing unauthorized data exfiltration.
 - **Detect Modification of Source Code:** Monitor and alert on unauthorized changes to your source code during the CI/CD pipeline.
+- **Usage Limits:** The Community Tier includes 10,000 Harden-Runner runs per week.
+A run is counted each time a workflow using Harden-Runner executes.
+Once this limit is reached, Harden-Runner will continue to run but will not enforce protections on your builds.

 ### Enterprise (Paid)